CANADA CUP SHOWCASE TOURNAMENT

 Ø Sunday, April 28th

 Teams and players must be registered with their governing body (Provincial, State, or National Association).
 Player registration cards, complete with pictures, names, registration numbers and birth year, issued by the team’s governing body Registrar, are required and must be presented to the Tournament Committee at registration and be available for presentation, if and whenever required, to the Field Marshal or other Tournament Official.

-All teams will be playing OSA Level 3 league, Ontario Academy Soccer League (OASL), Quebec AA & AAA league or equivalent level.
+All teams will be playing OSA Level 3 league, Ontario Academy Soccer League (OASL), Level 3 Regional, Quebec AA & AAA league or equivalent level.
 Ontario teams must obtain a Temporary Eligibility Permit (TEP) from their respective District Association for all guest players coming from another Club.